Skip to content

 Try out the action on your agent

-Create a new file at: .github/workspaces/build.yml and commit it to the repository.
+Create a new file at: .github/workflows/build.yml and commit it to the repository.

 Note that it's important to make sure Kubernetes is responsive before performing any commands like running a Pod or installing a helm chart.